 This causes problems for small business owners who don’t have the time to create 100+ pieces of fresh content for social posts each month or for small startups struggling to establish trust with their audience.

-This is where UGC saves the day.
+This is where user-generated content (UGC) saves the day.

 7. Engage your audience across a variety of platforms